 Everything else is secondary to getting admin access.
 Once an attacker has an administrator account, they can install malware, exfiltrate data, redirect traffic, and lock you out of your own site.

-Protecting admin accounts in 2026 means hiding the login URL with custom admin URL masking, enforcing 2FA for all admin users, blocking known-bad IPs before they can attempt login, and monitoring admin activity so you can detect unauthorized actions immediately.
-Trusti Security’s admin activity log records every administrative action with timestamps, user details, and context – so if something goes wrong, you have a complete audit trail.
+Protecting admin accounts in 2026 means hiding the login URL with custom admin URL masking.
+Enforce 2FA for all admin users.
+Block known-bad IPs before they can attempt login.
+Monitor admin activity so you can detect unauthorized actions immediately.
+Trusti Security’s admin activity log records every administrative action with timestamps, user details, and context.
+If something goes wrong, you have a complete audit trail.

 The Notification Gap: Knowing When You’re Under Attack

-Many site owners only discover a breach when they notice something obviously wrong – defaced pages, Google warnings, or a host suspension.
+Many site owners only discover a breach when they notice something obviously wrong.
+They see defaced pages, Google warnings, or a host suspension.
 By then, the attacker has had days or weeks of access.

 Real-time notifications close this gap.
-Trusti Security can alert you via email, Slack, Telegram, Pushover, or Mailgun the moment it detects a threat – a brute force lockout, a detected vulnerability, a file integrity change, or a suspicious admin action.
+Trusti Security can alert you via email, Slack, Telegram, Pushover, or Mailgun.
+It alerts you the moment it detects a threat – a brute force lockout, a detected vulnerability, a file integrity change, or a suspicious admin action.
 The faster you know, the faster you can respond.

 Building a Secure WordPress Site in 2026

-Trusti Security was built to provide all of these protections in a single plugin, without requiring security expertise to configure.
+Trusti Security provides all of these protections in a single plugin.
+You don’t need security expertise to configure it.
 Whether you’re running a personal blog or a business-critical WordPress installation, the threats are the same – and so is the solution.